Near-optimal entanglement-communication tradeoffs for remote state preparation: Resource lower bounds

 \subsection{The key semidefinite program}

 We first prove a result about the optimal value of a semidefinite program, which will be needed in our proof of Theorem \ref{thm:eigvalbound}.
-Taking $P$ and $Q$ to be two nonzero projectors on $\mathbb{C}^d$ with $Q$ and taking $t \in (0,1)$, we will study the following semidefinite program: This subsection will be devoted to deriving the following lemma. \begin{lemma} The optimal value of program \eqref{eq:sdp} is $F(\|PQP\|_\infty, t)$, where $F$ is the truncated fidelity function. \end{lemma}
+Taking $M$ and $N$ to be two nonzero projectors on $\mathbb{C}^d$, and taking $t \in (0,1)$, we will study the following semidefinite program: This SDP is useful to us because the quantity we are trying to upper bound in Theorem \ref{thm:eigvalbound} is precisely the average version of such an SDP.
+Specifically, in the setting of Theorem \ref{thm:eigvalbound}, we know that $\mathbb{E}_P[\Tr((I^{B_1}\otimes P^{B_2})\omega_P)] \geq 1-\eps$, and we are trying to upper bound the sum of the first $l$ eigenvalues of $\omega_P$ on average.
+But the sum of the first $l$ eigenvalues of $\omega_P$ can be expressed as the maximum value of $\Tr(Q\omega_P)$, for a rank-$l$ projector $Q$, and we want to know what the maximum value of $\mathbb{E}_P[\Tr(Q\omega_P)]$ can be when $\omega_P$-s are subject to the $\mathbb{E}_P[\Tr((I^{B_1}\otimes P^{B_2})\omega_P)] \geq 1-\eps$.

+We will prove the following lemma about the value of the program \eqref{eq:sdp}. \begin{lemma} The optimal value of program \eqref{eq:sdp} is $F(\|MNM\|_\infty, t)$, where $F$ is the truncated fidelity function. \end{lemma} By the previous argument, this lets us recast upper bounding the sum of the first $l$ eigenvalues of the average $\mathbb{E}_P[\omega_P]$, as simply upper bounding $\mathbb{E}_P [F(\|PQP\|_\infty,1-\eps)]$ for a rank-$l$ projector $Q$, which will be much more convenient.
+For details of this argument, see Section \ref{sec:finproof}.
+The rest of this section will be dedicated to proving Lemma \ref{prop:optsdp}.

-We start by noting that this program admits a pure optimal solution in view of the following simple lemma.\footnote{The natural extension of this result to three matrices is false ,because the expectation values of a single-qubit mixed state under the three non-identity Pauli matrices completely characterize it.} \begin{lemma} Let $A$ and $B$ be Hermitian matrices and let $\rho$ be a mixed state.
+We start by noting that this program admits a pure optimal solution in view of the following simple lemma.\footnote{The natural extension of this result to three matrices is false because the expectation values of a single-qubit mixed state under the three non-identity Pauli matrices completely characterize it.} \begin{lemma} Let $A$ and $B$ be Hermitian matrices and let $\rho$ be a mixed state.
 There exists a pure state $\ket{\psi}$ such that:

 \end{lemma} \begin{proof} Consider the spectral decomposition of $\rho$: